tawseef-rahman/robotics_simulator/README.md

 make
 ```

-To build the unit tests, navigate to the test directory and run:
+To build the unit tests, navigate to the 'test' directory and run:

 ```bash
 cd test